bbepis/XUnity.AutoTranslator/README.md

 EnableUIResizing=True            ;Whether or not the plugin should provide a "best attempt" at resizing UI components upon translation.
 Only work for NGUI
 EnableBatching=True              ;Indicates whether batching of translations should be enabled for supported endpoints TrimAllText=True                 ;Indicates whether spaces in front and behind translation candidates should be removed before translation

+[GoogleLegitimate]
+GoogleAPIKey=                    ;OPTIONAL, needed if GoogleLegitimateTranslate is configured

 [Baidu]
 BaiduAppId=                      ;OPTIONAL, needed if BaiduTranslate is configured